-7V54 Hebrew Language Readings
+7V54 Hebrew Language Readings 1 to 3 sem. hrs.

-Prerequisite(s): THEO 7356 or 7357 recommended.
+Prerequisite(s): THEO 7356 or 7357 recommended

 Selected reading of passages or a book in the Hebrew Scriptures.
 Course may be repeated when content differs for a maximum of twelve semester hours.